Restore Peace Painting Retreats

 I’ve always been deeply somatic.
 I learn, teach, and sense through the body.
 Words have never been my primary way of knowing.
 Art became the place where truth could surface without analysis or judgment — where presence could do what thinking could not.

-Before this work, I spent over two decades in education — in both public and private settings — working closely with students, families, and educators.
+Before this work, I spent over two decades in education, in both public and private settings, working closely with students, families, and educators.
 My early work focused on making learning experiential and personal.
 Over time, my role shifted toward deep listening and holding space with discernment, often during moments of transition, stress, and uncertainty.

-What I came to see again and again was this: the purest, most authentic version of a person wants freedom to exist — without judgment and without needing permission.
+What I came to see again and again was this.
+The purest, most authentic version of a person wants freedom to exist without judgment and without needing permission.
 That understanding quietly informs everything I offer now.

 Restore Peace Painting Retreats grew directly from this lived experience.